kschang77/astrodash2/README.md

 To put it succintly, some APIs were not implemented properly and thus were blocked by browser's CORS/CORB filter.
 There are ways to bypass the CORS/CORB restrictions but it doesn't always work.
 And we decided our time is best spent elsewhere.

+We did manage to get ONE of the API bypassed with CORS-Anywhere bypass tool.
+It was added as Button 8.

 #### Moment.js quirks

 Using moment.js has its issues and quirks, and both caused some minor problems.

 - Moment.js "month" starts at 0, not 1, while day does start with 1.
 This caused some minor problems.

 - moment.js values are mutable.
 That means if you set a moment value to X, then do Y = X, and change X again, both X and Y will be changed.
 One must explicitly create a new moment value, not just a pointer to existing value.
-This caused a problem in the birthday calculation as I need both the original birthday AND a "birthday in current year" variable, and the calculations destroyed the original birthday. (see script.js 44-46)
+This caused a problem in the birthday calculation as I need both the original birthday AND a "birthday in current year" variable, and the calculations destroyed the original birthday. (see script.js 45-47)

 ## Stretch Goals / Future Development